 Chernobyl Tours and Dark Tourism in Ukraine

-A crushed and broken doll, unread school books, homes taken back by nature, peeling paint on a glorious mural and a rusted amusement park; these are the images that come to my mind when someone mentions Chernobyl.
+A crushed and broken doll, unread school books, homes taken back by nature, peeling paint on a glorious mural and a rusted amusement park; these are the images that come to my mind when someone mentions Chernobyl Tours.
 April 25th marks the anniversary of the one of the most dangerous and expensive nuclear disasters in history.
-Tourists to Ukraine can take part in a Chernobyl tour and experience a rare opportunity visiting the disaster area.
+Tourists to Ukraine can take part in a visit to Chernobyl and experience a rare opportunity visiting the disaster area.
 It is surely a trip you will never forget.